MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

 #### To view meeting exclusion rules

-Open the Meeting exclusions page to view existing meeting exclusion rules or to create new ones.
-This page displays all of the rules that you or other analysts have created and published, and rules that people have started to define and then saved in draft form.
+You can view existing meeting exclusion rules or create new ones in Analysis settings.
+The Meeting exclusions page shows all the rules that you or other analysts have created and published, and rules that people have started to define and then saved in draft form.

 1. Open [Workplace  Analytics](https://workplaceanalytics.office.com/).
 If  prompted, enter your work credentials.